 My goal in life…

 My main goal in life is to build excellent online products while working hard, managing teams, and providing product input and vision.

 About me: I am…

-… the former EVP of Enterprise, then EVP of Product and Co-founder of Ceros.com.
+… Co-founder and the former EVP of Enterprise, then EVP of Product at Ceros.com.

 As EVP of Enterprise for Ceros, C.K. managed the enterprise division of Ceros—including developers, systems administrators, and client services staff—who supported and built solutions for our high-traffic, at-scale enterprise level CMS clients, which included TMZ.com and The Daily, among others.
 Before Crowd Fusion acquired Ceros and rebranded as Ceros, focused on releasing the next generation of the Ceros product rebuilt on top of Crowd Fusion’s top of the line technology, the Enterprise division of Crowd Fusion was the entirety of Crowd Fusion’s very successful and profitable business.

 When C.K. originally started working for Crowd Fusion in September of 2008, he was hired in a social media marketing role during a time when the company was focused on being a publisher.
 When the online ad market collapsed, Crowd Fusion retooled their business to focus on providing a cutting edge platform and CMS hosted in and integrated tightly with Amazon’s cloud, so that they could service large at-scale online publishers.
 Throughout this transition, C.K. played a key role, being promoted to Director and then eventually VP of Product Development, and becoming a member of the management team determining the future path of the company.

 This blog is my personal blog.
 All the opinions, thoughts, and ideas expressed herein are mine and mine alone and not in any way indicative of the opinions of Ceros.com or any of the Ceros properties.